 To develop an understanding of the characteristics and diversity of microbial life.

 This lesson uses the book: The Invisible Kingdom: From the Tips of Our Fingers to the Tops of Our Trash, Inside the Curious World of Microbes by Idan Ben-Barak (Basic Books, 2009).
-This book was one of the winners of the 2010 AAAS/Subaru SB&F Prize for Excellence in Science Books (you can read about this prize at: Book Award).
+This book was one of the winners of the 2010 AAAS/Subaru SB&F Prize for Excellence in Science Books.

 Depending on the level of your students, the book can provide a good introduction to important topics in the study of the microbial world.
 Ben-Barak discusses a variety of topics ranging from biofilms, antibiotic resistance, horizontal gene transfer, and the value of hand washing, to name a few.
 He loosely defines microbes to encompass bacteria, archaea, fungi, and protists.
 He also considers forms from the untidy border of life itself: viruses, transposons, prions, and Tasmanian devil tumor cancer.
 The fact-packed chapters reveal how microbes develop, behave, and evolve and how life on Earth would cease without them.
 "Bonus tracks" offer additional fascinating stories, such as that of the "corrupted blood" epidemic in the virtual World of Warcraft.
 The author often mentions how scientists have developed our understanding of microbes, and he frequently raises unanswered questions and conflicting interpretations.